bet01/workshops/kafka/README.md

 ## Partitions

 A partition allows parallel processing of messages within a topic.
 If you only have 1 partition you can only process one message at a time.
 If you have 20 partitions you can process up to 20 messages at a time.
-This can be split between consumers and threads within a consumer.
+This can be split between consumers and/or threads within a consumer.
 So if you have 2 consumers each can consume 10 messages at a time in parallel.
 You will be limited to a maximum of 20 consumers, you cannot have more consumers than partitions as the extra consumers will have no work to do and will sit idle.

 One consumer handing 3 partitions:
 ![Kafka latency](https://github.com/bet01/workshops/blob/main/kafka/Images/kafka_partitions_one_consumer.png)